tempelaar-team/qc_lab/docs/user_guide/defaults.rst

 .. note::

-    QC Lab expects that `num_trajs` is an integer multiple of `batch_size`.
-If not, it will use the lower integer multiple (which could be zero!).
-    It also expects that the total time of the simulation is an integer multiple of the output timestep `dt_output`, which must also be an integer multiple of the propagation timestep `dt`.
+    QC Lab expects that the total time of the simulation is an integer multiple of the output timestep `dt_output`, which must also be an integer multiple of the propagation timestep `dt`.